 NOTE: All of these materials must be received by the Nov.
 15 deadline for your application to be considered for Early Action, Feb.
 1 for Regular Decision.

 Electronically submitted materials must be received on the application deadline date, and hard copy materials must be postmarked on or before the deadline date.

 Do not submit additional documents unless specifically requested, as this may delay your decision.

 If you enrolled in college study after secondary school graduation, you must apply as a transfer student.

 *You can apply for a fee waiver in the application if you meet certain criteria.
 Visit Enrollment Connect to view your application fee waiver status if you have already submitted your application.
 International students are not eligible for fee waivers.
 Students who are 1/4 or more Native American blood quantum and are an enrolled citizen of a U.S. Federally Recognized Tribe as certified by their Tribal Enrollment Department will have their application fee waived.

 **The School Report or Counselor Recommendation must be submitted with an official high school transcript and received in our office by the deadline.
 For this reason, we strongly encourage counselors to submit the report and transcript electronically.

-***Your SAT/ACT test scores must be sent directly from the testing agency and received in our office by our deadline.
-Rush paper scores are not accepted.
+***Your SAT/ACT test scores must be sent directly from the testing agency and received in our office by our deadline, if they are to be considered with your application.
 If you have not yet had your scores reported, you can have them sent to us using these links:

 NOTE: Some schools and colleges at the University of Michigan have additional application requirements.
 Interested students should visit their websites to review these important instructions: